Jude Likes to Write in Triads

-In Jude’s short letter, he often writes in triads, listing three items or offering three examples.
+Jude writes his short letter to those who are called—that’s you and me.
+In it, he often writes in triads, listing three items or offering three examples.
 He does this with such regularity that when he deviates from this in verse 12, I thought I had misread the text.
-Consider the following triplets:

 As someone who also has a propensity of writing in threes, Jude’s style is especially appealing to me.

 Peter DeHaan writes about biblical spirituality to confront status quo religion and live a life that matters.
 He seeks a fresh approach to following Jesus through the lens of Scripture, without the baggage of made-up traditions and meaningless practices.
 Read more in his books, blog, and weekly email updates.